 - 2. Visual supporting materials may be used, but not worn.
 Electronic devices may not be used. - 3.
-Notes are permitted but limited to both sides of one 4" x 6" card.
-Use of a notecard is subject to critique. - 4.
+The use of notes is permitted, but is subject to critique. - 4.
 Vocal music, if used, should be incidental and not overwhelm the presentation. - 5.
 Maximum time limit: 6 minutes, with an allowable 15-second grace period.
 There is no minimum time requirement.
 Any entry exceeding the grace period may not be ranked first in the round.
 If all entries in a round exceed the grace period, no first rank shall be given in that round.